simonjvardy/alarm-clock/README.md

 - The colour palette was identified on [Coolors](https://coolors.co/)
 - The CSS colour gradient animations were generated on [CSS Gradient Animator](https://www.gradient-animator.com/)

+### Audio ###

+- The [alarm clock audio file](assets/audio/) was sourced from the [BBC Sound Effects Library](http://bbcsfx.acropolis.org.uk/?q=alarm+clock) as a .wav file.
+However, the .wav file browser support is limited compared to .mp3 files.
+The .wav file was converted using [Online Audio Converter](https://online-audio-converter.com/) to create a .mp3 version.
+  - The use of audio file is licensed under [The BBC's Content License for RemArc](https://github.com/bbcarchdev/Remarc/blob/master/doc/2016.09.27_RemArc_Content%20licence_Terms%20of%20Use_final.pdf)

 ### Inspiration ###